AmirPasalic/postgres-performance-test/README.md

 ## Where to start?
-The documentation(Docs) related to this project have all the details and examples in order to understand the Model and examples, setup the test db and run some test runs or 'Labs' to see the results.
+The documentation(Docs) related to this project have all the details and examples in order to understand the Model and example tests, setup the test db and run some test runs or 'Labs' to see the results.
 Below is a list of all Docs related to this projects.
 Reading and following those will give you a good overview how to setup, run the performance test and analyze results.
 \